 They are the foods that certainly you should be consuming in different ways, which my new book will certainly help with.

-My Low Sodium Cookbook For Beginners doesn’t just help you avoid sodium though, it is crafted specifically to emphasize potassium rich foods.
+My DASH diet cookbook doesn’t just help you avoid sodium though, it is crafted specifically to emphasize potassium rich foods.

 So now you’re probably wondering which those are?